KEBOAIBEK/JS-exercises/README.md

 Your task is to complete the code by implementing the necessary logic for each function.
 Once you've completed the exercise, you can test it by running the `runBMIProgram` function.
 Feel free to modify the code as needed to suit your needs.

-Happy coding!
-Let me know if you need further assistance.

 ------------------------------------------